ryanwith/melchi/readme.md

 Melchi uses a YAML configuration file to manage connections and specify which tables to replicate.
 Follow these steps to set up your configuration:

-1. Create a `config.yaml` file in the project root directory.
+1. Create a `config.yaml` file in the config folder in the root directory.

 2. Add the following sections to your `config.yaml`: